openeuropa/oe_showcase/modules/oe_showcase_glossary/README.md

 This module provides an example of a glossary taxonomy vocabulary and a page that shows the glossary terms, organised by first character.

+The glossary page, accessible at `/glossary`, shows a summary with all the first characters for the terms created in the glossary vocabulary.
+Clicking one of the characters will show only the terms that start with said character.\
+Additionally:
+- When the glossary page is accessed without any character selection, the first character available in the summary is automatically activated;
+- The summary entries are sorted so that numbers are shown after letters;
+- Fallback sort, additionally to the one selected in the interface;
+- Diacritics are removed from the summary characters;
+- Active filter and results count are shown in the title.

 ## Requirements

 Aside from Drupal core Taxonomy and Views modules, it has the following dependencies: